 - It means that I try and say what I mean, and not say it mean…and to not take myself and life too seriously.

 - To try and leave the day a bit better because I was there, and to enjoy the moments of the day that could pass me by if I’m not paying attention.

 To walk the talk.
 How do you do it?
 And how does it work for you?
-I would like to invite you to visit my Q&A on LinkedIn and add your thoughts.
+Please leave a comment.